awsdocs/amazon-connect-admin-guide/doc_source/workload-layers.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/architecture/telephony2.png)

 When a voice call is placed to an Amazon Connect instance, the telephony layer is responsible for controlling the endpoint that your customer calls into through their carrier, across the PSTN and into Amazon Connect\.
 This layer represents the audio path established between Amazon Connect and the customer\.
-Through the Amazon Connect interface layer, you can configure things like outbound caller ID, assign contact flow/IVRs to phone numbers, enable live media streaming, enable call recording, and the ability to claim phone numbers without any prior traditional telephony knowledge or experience\.
+Through the Amazon Connect interface layer, you can configure things like outbound caller ID, assign flow/IVRs to phone numbers, enable live media streaming, enable call recording, and the ability to claim phone numbers without any prior traditional telephony knowledge or experience\.
 Additionally, when migrating workloads to Amazon Connect, you have the option to port your existing phone numbers by opening a support case in your AWS Management Console\.
 You can also forward your existing phone numbers to numbers that you’ve claimed in your Amazon Connect instance until you are fully migrated\.

 ## Amazon Connect Interface/API<a name="connectinterface-api"></a>